-More than 278 million cars are currently on the road in the US alone, with the average vehicle age over 11 years old.
-By 2023, experts predict that Americans will be driving vehicles that are 16 years old, on average.
-And older cars means more expensive car repairs—which can easily turn into a personal financial crisis for many Americans.
-If you’re one of the many people in need of car repair financial assistance, the resources below will help you get back on the road fast.
+Did you know that the average vehicle is around 12 years old?
+By 2023, IHS Markit predicts that Americans will be driving vehicles that are about 16 years old.
+This means more expensive car repairs.
+For many, pricey car repairs can easily lead to a personal financial crisis.
+If you’re one of the countless people in need of car repair financial assistance, the resources below will help you get back on the road quickly and safely.

 Even if you do have an emergency fund, car repair costs can run into the thousands.
-The price of repair can easily affect anyone’s budget, and if you don’t happen to have enough savings, it can also quickly put you in debt.
+The price of a car repair can easily affect anyone’s budget.
+If you don’t happen to have enough savings, it may also quickly put you in debt.

 - Some simple car repairs may surprise you by how much they cost.
-A minor bumper repair can cost $450, while a full bumper replacement will set you back $900.
+For example, a full bumper replacement will set you back $900.

 Car repair emergencies occur, whether you’re ready or not.
-If you’re wondering how to get help with bills, below are several resources that can help.
-Some of these are location-specific, and some will even provide used cars for if yours is beyond repair.
+If you’re wondering how to get help with bills, below are several resources that can point you in the right direction.
+If you need help paying for car repairs, these resources can be a lifeline.

 Car repair assistance for single moms